jmreidy/fluxy/README.md

 dependencies - that is, an action handler can have its invocation delayed until the completion of other action handlers.

+##Important Note!!!
+The docs below are accurate as of 0.4.3.
+The current master (and upcoming 0.5 release) makes the immutable support "pluggable", allowing for alternate engine implementations (e.g. ImmutableJS or Mori).
+Docs for this new approach are upcoming, but if you want to be on the bleeding edge, refer to the examples and tests as a guide.

 ###This Implementation
 Facebook has not yet released their own implementation of Flux, but the JS community has started the ideas behind the Flux architecture, most notably in @BinaryMuse's